UTPA Department Information

 This information is provided as a guide for departments who wish to hire an international student.
 The process for hiring an international is exactly the same for hiring any other student.
 The difference is immigration regulations that govern the actual employment that occurs.
 One difference in the routing process is that the MOE requires an additional signature from the OIAS that the student is eligible and authorized to work.

 Please be aware that even if you should never read this information that all International students have been presented this information every semester and it has been discussed at length in our orientations.
-It is there responsibility to know the regulations and maintain their status.
+It is their responsibility to know the regulations and maintain their status.
 If you ever have any questions please contact our office: (956) 665-2922

 What is an international student?